Torrance in Los Angeles County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Historic Civil Engineering Landmarks marker series.

 Location.
 33° 50.247′ N, 118° 18.705′ W. Marker is in Torrance, California, in Los Angeles County.
 Marker is at the intersection of Torrance Boulevard and Bow Avenue, on the right when traveling east on Torrance Boulevard.
 Touch for map.
 Marker is at or near this postal address: 1820 Torrance Blvd, Torrance CA 90501, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Robert A. Cinader (approx. 4.3 miles away); 9-11 Tribute (approx. 4.4 miles away); Banning Residence Museum (approx. 4.4 The Redondo Beach Plan (approx. 4.4 miles away); Edward A. DeVore, Jr. (approx. 4½ miles away); Hotel Redondo (approx. 4½ miles away); Brian "Cody" Prosser (approx. 4½ miles away); George Freeth (approx. 4.6 miles away).

 Categories. • Architecture • Bridges & Viaducts • Railroads & Streetcars •

 More.
 Search the internet for Pacific Electric Railway.

 Credits.
 This page was last revised on September 25, 2019.
 This page originally submitted on September 25, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 33 times since then.
+This page has been viewed 53 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on September 25, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.